domsinclair/VtlSoftware.Aspects.Logging/ReadMe.md

 ## Help and Support

 A comprehensive help file can be found [here](https://vtlsoftware.co.uk/aspectdocs/Introduction.html).
+It goes into considerably more detail than is possible within the confines of a readme file.

-You may contact us at support at vtlsoftware dot co dot uk to ask questions or report any issues but you will probably find it quicker to report and issues on the github repo.
+Please ask questions or report any issues on the github repo as it will generally be picked up quiker that way.